floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 You should conceptualize an Effect as a function that takes in its requirements as an argument and returns either a value or an error.

 Its important to emphasize this function-like nature of an Effect.
-Just like creating a function doesn't execute it's body, also constructing an effect doesn't execute it's content, we could say that an effect is a description of a program.
+Just like creating a function doesn't execute it's body, constructing an effect doesn't execute it's content, we could say that an effect is a description of a program.
 The output value is computed only when the Effect is ran.

 ---